upros/ATLS/draft-friel-tls-atls.md

 # Pseudo Code

 This appendix gives both C and Java pseudo code illustrating how to inject and extract raw TLS records from a TLS software stack.
-Please not that this is illustrative, non-functional pseudo code that does not compile.
-Functioning proof-of-concept code is available on the following public repository [[ EDITOR'S NOTE: Add the URL here ]].
+Please note that this is illustrative, non-functional pseudo code that does not compile.

 ## OpenSSL